 Oh, there will be disagreement and some things will be stirred up...
 In fact, I am praying that it will be stirred up…but not by the messengers - rather by the hand of our Sovereign God!
 You see, I am praying that we experience an awakening in Nashville next week - a spiritual awakening.
 And I am praying that it begins in my own repentant heart.

 Shalom!
 What a great word!
 It literally means "PEACE"...
 Shalom is a Hebrew word meaning peace, harmony, wholeness, completeness, prosperity, welfare and tranquility and can be used idiomatically to mean both hello and goodbye.

-While on the trip, we were invited to join the teaching team for the 2021 Shalom Israel Biblical Pilgrimage… We have also been given the opportunity to share this trip with our church family.
-Space is limited, so I want to hold an interest meeting on Sunday, February 23rd.
+While on the trip, we were invited to join the teaching team for the Shalom Israel Biblical Pilgrimages… We have also been given the opportunity to share this trip with our church family.
+Space is limited, so if you have interest, reserve your spot asap!

-Take a moment to look at (or download) the information brochure below!
+Take a moment to look at (or download) the information brochure HERE!

 Pastor Scott Hanberry